ross1jk/Jacqueline-Ross-Portfolio/README.md

 **Rows and Columns**
 The main part of the webpage has a col of 9.
 I chose this because I liked the way it made my images appear.
 Within the card body, there is one row, so all my images are gropued together.
 Each image has two div col classes. one for a md screen and one for a small screen.
-This is so the yare responssive, and when viewed on a mobile device will adust to scroll down your screen one at a time.
+This is so they are responssive, and when viewed on a mobile device will adust to scroll down your screen one at a time.
 When the screen is larger than 540px they will appear two at a time: col-md-6.
 When it is smaller than 540px they will appear one a time col-sm-12.

 **Figures/Images and buttons**
 Each Figure tag represents an image wrapper.
-Each image wrapper contains an image and a figure caption as an image overlay.
+Each image wrapper contains an image and a img overlay.
 The image overlay serves as a link.
 In the future this will be a picture of my project, with a link to my github repository.
 The first one is fully fuctional with a link to my first respository created.
 You can see that the button is active, and the image matches the Code Refactor project. the remaining four images are place holders for hte upcoming projects.
 I chose ranndom pictures I had of myself so I coudl practie screen capturing an image, and uplaoding it to my repostiory.
 Each image is responsive.
 Ovever the image the buttons are disabled, which you can see as they are transparent.

 ## style.css